 It’s really good to be with you.

-I want to start with this question: Why do we expect to see a spike in divorce rates after the first phase of the Coronavirus?
+I want to start with this question: Why did you expect to see a spike in divorce rates after the pandemic?

 Well, it’s really not hard to understand.
-People have been having tensions in their marriage that they managed to live with one way or another before they locked down — spending a lot of time outside the house, conducting affairs with other people, sometimes throwing themselves into work at the office.
+People have been having tensions in their marriage that they managed to live with one way or another before the lockdown—spending a lot of time outside the house, conducting affairs with other people, sometimes throwing themselves into projects at the office.
 Now none of those things are possible, and so people are forced to be together, and the tension just escalates.

 In addition, a lot of people are out of work and we know that scarce resources are a huge escalating factor in tension between spouses.
 So it’s a perfect storm.